Canada Carbon (CVE:CCB) Hits New 12-Month Low at $0.02

-Canada Carbon Inc. (CVE:CCB – Get Free Report)’s stock price reached a new 52-week low on Monday .
-The company traded as low as C$0.02 and last traded at C$0.02, with a volume of 926333 shares changing hands.
+Canada Carbon Inc. (CVE:CCB – Get Free Report)’s share price reached a new 52-week low on Monday .
+The company traded as low as C$0.02 and last traded at C$0.02, with a volume of 110000 shares trading hands.
 The stock had previously closed at C$0.03.

 About Canada Carbon